spotlightpa/poor-richard/content/news/2022-09-12-SPLGUVGUIDE.md

 ### Education

-<b>Mastriano</b> said in a March radio interview that he <a href="https://whyy.org/articles/pa-2022-election-governor-candidates-shapiro-mastriano-education-plans/">wants to reduce</a> state per-student public school funding from $19,000 to $10,000 a year, using the difference to fund “education opportunity accounts,” or a restricted fund that parents can use to fund their child’s education at a public or private school.
+<b>Mastriano</b> said in a March radio interview that he <a href="https://whyy.org/articles/pa-2022-election-governor-candidates-shapiro-mastriano-education-plans/">wants to reduce</a> state per-student public school funding from $19,000 to $10,000 a year, while creating education opportunity accounts,” or a restricted fund that parents can use to fund their child’s education at a public or private school.
 He wants to <a href="https://delawarevalleyjournal.com/mastriano-meltdown-gop-gov-candidate-abruptly-ends-podcast-interview-over-questions-about-qanon-linked-rally/">ban</a> “critical race theory” curricula — an academic concept that has become a catchall term in right-wing spheres to describe anti-racism teachings — through an executive order within his first 100 days in office.

+<i>This paragraph has been updated. </i>

 <b>Shapiro</b> has campaigned as a strong supporter of public schools.
 In May, his office <a href="https://www.attorneygeneral.gov/taking-action/ag-shapiro-files-brief-in-support-of-fair-funding-in-pennsylvania-schools/">filed a court brief</a> in support of six school districts and others who have sued the state over what they contend is an unfair funding system that has led to chronic disinvestment in some schools.
 He has advocated for less reliance on standardized tests, and for putting more vocational, technical, and computer training in classrooms.
 He has said that if elected, he would appoint at least two parents to the state Board of Education, the highest educational authority in the state that creates academic standards.